rapidsai/devcontainers/USAGE.md

 manually, you can `cd` into your source code folder, which is mounted as a subfolder in `/home/coder`.

+### Exiting the devcontainer

+If you are in VS Code and you need to return to your host machine (local or SSH), you can run `Dev Containers: Reopen in SSH`.

-## Adding projects: manifest.yaml file
+## Adding projects: `manifest.yaml` file

-The build script generation is controlled with a manifest.yaml file, which by default comes from [the rapidsai/devcontainers repo](https://github.com/rapidsai/devcontainers/blob/branch-24.02/features/src/rapids-build-utils/opt/rapids-build-utils/manifest.yaml)
+The build script generation is controlled with a `manifest.yaml` file, which by default comes from [the rapidsai/devcontainers repo](https://github.com/rapidsai/devcontainers/blob/branch-24.02/features/src/rapids-build-utils/opt/rapids-build-utils/manifest.yaml)

 If you would like to add your project, you can submit a PR to the rapidsai/devcontainers repo.
 Before you do that, though, you can test it locally.
-Start by copying manifest.yaml from the rapidsai/devcontainers repo.
+Start by copying `manifest.yaml` from the rapidsai/devcontainers repo.
 You can put it anywhere, but let's say we put it in .devcontainer/manifest.yaml.

 Now open a devcontainer.json file that you want to work with.
 These will likely live in a .devcontainer subfolder, such as cuda12.0-pip.
 In this file, add a top-level key with this: